SparkleMalone/CarbonBudget/README.md

     return(something)
   }
 ```
-Lets write a function to convert ppm to Gt C using Table 1 in Friedlingstein et al., (2023).
+Lets write a function to convert ppm of CO2 to gigatonnes of carbon using Table 1 in Friedlingstein et al., (2023).
 ```{r}
 ppm_to_Gt_C <- function( ppm){
   Gt_C = ppm*2.124
   return(Gt_C)
 }
 ```
+#Challenge

-### Challenge: Create a generic function that can convert from ppm, Pg C, Gt C, or Mt C to Gt_C.
-Use Table 1 in Friedlingstein et al., (2023).
+Create a function that can convert from gigatonnes of CO2 to gigatonnes of C. Use Table 1 in Friedlingstein et al., (2023).
+Put this function into a script and save it.
+Upload your script to canvas for Assessment 1.

+Bonus: Create a generic function to convert all units in table 1 to gigatonnes of C.